awa-ai/awadb/README.md

 # 2. Create table
 awadb_client.Create("test_llm1")

-# 3. Add sentences, the sentence is embedded with SentenceTransformer by default, you can also embed the sentences all by yourself with OpenAI or other LLMs
+# 3. Add sentences, the sentence is embedded with SentenceTransformer by default
+#    You can also embed the sentences all by yourself with OpenAI or other LLMs
 awadb_client.Add([{'embedding_text':'The man is happy'}, {'source' : 'pic1'}])
 awadb_client.Add([{'embedding_text':'The man is very happy'}, {'source' : 'pic2'}])
 awadb_client.Add([{'embedding_text':'The cat is happy'}, {'source' : 'pic3'}])